po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

     console.log(new_songs); // => ["Creep", "Everlong", "Bulls On Parade", "Song 2", "What I Got"];
     ```

-* In the next example we modify our addition function to make use of the rest operator.
+* Next we modify the addition function to make use of the rest operator.
 This allows us to pass in as many arguments as we need.
 This is particularly useful in this case where we want to add as many numbers as necessary.
+The code should resemble the following example:

     ```js
     // unsolved version
     function addition(x, y, z) {
         const array = [x, y, z];